BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: Experiments

 To assess the accuracy of note-level stationary pitch estimation, we conducted an evaluation to quantify how closely different pitch estimation methods align with manually annotated stationary pitch.
 For 6,578 notes, stationary pitch was manually annotated using a custom interface that visualized the vocal pitch contour together with the corresponding note boundaries.
 For each note, the stable region of the pitch contour was marked, excluding transitional parts such as attacks, releases, or pitch glides.
 For notes with vibrato, complete and stable vibrato cycles were marked, excluding the initial and final portions where the modulation was not yet stable.
 The stationary pitch was then computed as the arithmetic mean of the marked region.
 A piano tone corresponding to the annotated stationary pitch was synthesized and played together with the corresponding singing voice segment for auditory verification.
 The procedure described above was repeated until the synthesized pitch and the singing voice were perceived as consistent.
 This annotation protocol follows prior labeling practices in singing voice intonation studies~\cite{manual_pitch_label_cite1, manual_pitch_label_cite2}.

-We used two evaluation metrics for stationary pitch estimation: Perceptual Tolerance Rate (PTR) and Mean Absolute Error (MAE):
+We used two evaluation metrics for stationary pitch estimation: Perceptual Tolerance Rate (PTR) and Mean Absolute Error (MAE).
+Previous studies have reported that trained listeners perceive a note as in tune when its pitch deviation falls within a perceptual tolerance range between -10 and +15 cents~\cite{tolerance_range_cite1,tolerance_range_cite2,tolerance_range_cite3,tolerance_range_cite4}, where 1 cent equals 1/100 of a semitone.
+Motivated by this observation, we define PTR as the proportion of notes whose pitch estimation error ($\hat{p}_i-p_i^\star$) falls within this perceptual tolerance range, as defined in Eq.~\ref{eq:ptr_def}:

-where $\hat{p}_i$ and $p_i^\star$ denote the estimated and human-annotated stationary pitch of the $i$-th note, respectively, $N$ is the number of notes.
-The PTR is defined as the proportion of notes whose pitch estimation errors fall within a perceptual tolerance range of \(-10\) to \(+15\)~cents, within which trained listeners typically do not perceive a note as out of tune~\cite{tolerance_range_cite1, tolerance_range_cite2, tolerance_range_cite3, tolerance_range_cite4}.
-In addition, we report the \textit{Mean Absolute Error (MAE)} in cents to measure the average magnitude of pitch deviation.
-PTR reflects perceptual acceptability, whereas MAE quantifies numerical accuracy, so reporting both metrics allows us to assess stationary pitch estimation from both perspectives.
+where $\hat{p}_i$ and $p_i^\star$ denote the estimated and human-annotated stationary pitch of the $i$-th note, respectively, and $N$ is the number of evaluated notes.
+In addition, we also measured the MAE to quantify the average magnitude of the pitch estimation error.